Last Updated on

-Does the Guitar need a Professional Setup before Playing it?
+Do these Guitar need a Professional Setup before Playing?

 It’s best to get a setup done before playing it for the first time.
 While they’re checked and setup before leaving the factory, you might want it done professionally as a chance to review the quality before your warranty expires.

 Also, many local stores that work in partnership with Epiphone will offer free setups.

 Will the Design on the Pick Guard come off?

 The design is etched into the pick guard.
 After a long time of use and wear-and-tear, the design will show signs of age, but it adds personal character.

 For under 300 dollars, you’re spending every penny on the quality of the guitar, no gimmicks attached.
 Sometimes the extra equipment serve as a distraction from the poor quality of a guitar.
 In this case, you’re spending under 400 on a top-notch guitar that not even a package deal can compare to.
 To get fully equipped, you’ll need: